ustwo/pink-workshop-22/README.md

 - npm start

-A local server should now be running in your terminal and a calculator hopefully launched in your browser!
+A local server should now be running in your terminal and a shopping list hopefully launched in your browser!